+Assignments

-Assignments - Leaners must successfully complete one assignment for each of the mandatory and optional units in the chosen qualification.
+Learners must successfully complete one assignment for each of the units assessed by assignment, apart from unit 320/321 Legal Text and Audio Processing for which two assignments must be successfully completed.
 For details of how to deliver the internally marked assignments Assessors should refer to the Guidance for Assessors (Appendix 1).
-Assignments that are marked by the centre tutor/assessor and will be subject to verification by CILEx to ensure that delivery and marking are conducted properly and fairly.
+Assignments that are marked by the centre tutor/assessor and will be subject to verification by CILEX to ensure that delivery and marking are conducted properly and fairly.